BabylonJS/Documentation/content/How_To/WebXR/WebXR_Controllers_Support.md

 ```

 Here is a simple example of controllers input.
-With using Oculus Quest2 controllers, component ids and controller buttons are mapped as follows.
+By using Oculus Quest2 controllers, component ids and controller buttons are mapped as follows.

 On Oculus Quest2 controllers: